German Bunds see biggest two-week drop in yields since March 2020 | Business

 German Bunds see biggest two-week drop in yields since March 2020

-German government bonds, one of the world's most liquid safe-haven assets, we're on track on Friday for their biggest two-week fall in yields since March 2020 as investors saw a long road to recovery from the COVID-19 crisis than expected.
+German government bonds, one of the world's most liquid safe haven assets, headed on Friday for their biggest two-week fall in yields since March 2020 as investors saw a longer road to recovery from the COVID-19 crisis than expected.

-The rally in eurozone government bond prices paused on Friday, allowing eurozone bond yields to tick higher by about a basis point across the board, tracking U.S. Treasuries.
+The rally in euro zone government bond prices paused on Friday, allowing euro zone bond yields to tick higher by about a basis point across the board, tracking U.S. Treasuries.
 Analysts attributed this to a bit of profit-taking after a long rally.
-But Friday's small rise in yields follows several days of heavy buying of safe-haven government bonds, driving the German 10-year Bund yield down 7 bps this week and down 15 bps in the last two weeks to -0.304%.
+But Friday's small rise in yields follows several days of heavy buying of safe-haven government bonds, driving the German 10-year Bund yield down 6.5 bps this week and down 14.5 bps in the last two weeks to -0.297%.

-The slight rise follows U.S. 10-year Treasury yields, which were up 3.8 bps on Friday after having fallen 14 basis points in the first four days of the week.
+The slight rise follow U.S. 10-year Treasury yields, which were up five bps on Friday after having fallen 14 basis points in the first four days of the week.
 The ECB said this week it would embark on a fundamental transformation of Europe's most powerful financial institution, setting a new inflation target among other steps.

 "The outcome of the strategy review does not come as a surprise and if anything is another step towards more dovishness," said Carsten Brzeski, an economist at ING.